 Here is Cmus player in action.

-Here is list of keys that I use mostly while using Cmus.
+Here is list of keyboard shortcut keys to use Cmus.

 - v - stop playback